XDeep Stealth Modification: Redundant Buoyancy

 Once the MSR is fitted inside the XDeep Stealth bladder, the hose can be curled back along its length leaving only the end protruding.

 If the primary bladder fails, the diver can reach back, grasp the end of the hose and pull it out.
-It will reach to the mouth easily.
+It will reach the mouth easily.
 The bladder zip can then be done up, securing the BCD for diving.

 Hey presto!
 You now have an adequate means of redundant buoyancy that is accessible in seconds and adds little bulk or cost to the XDeep Stealth 2.0